software-testing-bootcamp/testng-paralleltesting/README.md

-# Selenium Grid ile Paralel Web Testleri ve Jenkins ile Entegrasyon
+# Parallel Testing with Selenium Grid and Integration with Jenkins

 "Software Testing Bootcamp" is a community of people interested in software testing.
 We record the weekly webinars that we organize and publish them on Youtube.
 For more information -> https://testingbootcamp.com/